Hopp til hovedinnhold

 Finally, the Project partners aim at building a Long-term Strategic Cooperation by establishing a framework for ongoing strategic cooperation between Iceland and Romania to address common challenges in the energy sector, including climate change, energy security, and sustainable development.

-Marian Bordeianu from Babes-Bolyai University in Romania, one of the participants to the visit, notes that “participation in these events has created valuable opportunities of initiating joint projects between Romania and Iceland (…).
+Marian Bordeianu from Petroleum-Gas University of Ploiesti, one of the participants to the visit, notes that “participation in these events has created valuable opportunities of initiating joint projects between Romania and Iceland (…).
 By collaborating with Icelandic experts, we can access innovative solutions and best practices that allow us to exploit Romania’s geothermal resources to the fullest.”

 The Partner representative, Mrs. Domnica Coteț from UEFISCDI, says that this visit has created “valuable opportunities for the initiation of joint projects between Romania and Iceland, supporting research, sustainable development and efficient use of geothermal energy.”